 So, shopping for multitools is usually a trade-off between weight savings, function count, and affordability.

-The Best Multi Tool For Outdoor Adventure: Our Top 7 Picks
+Best Backpacking Multi-Tool: Our Top 7 Picks

 Victorinox Swisstool Spirit X